Historical materialism: Algebra of revolution

-The implication of Hegel's philosophy was incendiary - every social order, no matter how powerful and secure will eventually wither away.
-These ideas were inspirational to Marx and the Young Hegelians who sought to develop a radical critique of the Prussian authorities and lambasted the failure to introduce constitutional change or reform social institutions.
-However, Hegel’s contention, in Marx’s view, that ideas or the ‘spirit of the age’ drive history was mistaken.
-'Hegel', wrote Marx, ‘fell into the illusion of conceiving the real as the product of thought …’ On the contrary, Marx contended, the engine of history was to be found in a materialist understanding of society - the productive process and the way humans labored to meet their needs.
+The implication of Hegel's philosophy that every social order, no matter how powerful and secure, will eventually wither away was incendiary.
+These ideas were inspirational to Marx and the Young Hegelians who sought to develop a radical critique of the Prussian authorities and their failure to introduce constitutional change or reform social institutions.
+However, Hegel's contention that ideas or the "spirit of the age" drive history was mistaken in Marx's view.
+Hegel, wrote Marx, "fell into the illusion of conceiving the real as the product of thought..."
+Marx contended that the engine of history was to be found in a materialist understanding of society - the productive process and the way humans labored to meet their needs.
 Marx and Engels first set out their materialist conception of history in The German Ideology, written in 1845.
 The book is a lengthy polemic against Marx and Engels' fellow Young Hegelians and contemporaries Ludwig Feuerbach, Bruno Bauer, and Max Stirner.

 Historical materialism

 The production of life

-Marx underpins his theory of history by drawing attention to a fundamental reality of human existence - the necessity to labor to ensure our physical survival.
-Only once this is guaranteed may mankind pursue politics, science, art, religion, etc. Human labor, therefore, forms the materialist basis for society and is at the heart of Marx's account of history.
-Thus, throughout history, in all societies and in all modes of production, from the earliest paleolithic hunter gatherers, through to feudal societies and to modern capitalist economies, there is an ‘everlasting Nature-imposed condition of human existence’ which compels humans to join together socially to produce their means of subsistence.
-The first historical act, Marx writes in the German Ideology, is the production of means to satisfy our material needs: This is a: 'fundamental condition of all history, which today, as thousands of years ago, must daily and hourly be fulfilled merely in order to sustain human life'.
+Marx based his theory of history on the necessity of labor to ensure physical survival.
+In The German Ideology, Marx wrote that the first historical act was the production of means to satisfy material needs and that labor is a "fundamental condition of all history, which today, as thousands of years ago, must daily and hourly be fulfilled merely in order to sustain human life".
+Human labor forms the materialist basis for society and is at the heart of Marx's account of history.
+Marx viewed labor throughout history, in all societies and in all modes of production, from the earliest Paleolithic hunter gatherers through to feudal societies and to modern capitalist economies as an "everlasting Nature-imposed condition of human existence" that compels humans to join socially to produce their means of subsistence.

 Forces and relations of production

-Marx identified two mutually interdependent structures to describe how humans interacted with nature, and in the process of producing their subsistence, created ever more complex rules and institutions to manage their interaction between each other and with the environment.
-These are the forces and relations of production.
+Marx identified two mutually interdependent structures of humans' interaction with nature and the process of producing their subsistence: the forces of production and relations of production.